-Offering hope to certain movement disorders patients when other treatments fail, our Parkinson’s and Movement Disorders Program provides deep brain stimulation (DBS) surgery as an option for select patients.
+Offering hope to certain movement disorders patients when other treatments fail, our Parkinson’s Disease and Movement Disorders Program provides deep brain stimulation (DBS) surgery as an option for select patients.
 DBS is a complicated procedure that requires a skilled and knowledgeable surgical team and highly specialized equipment.